 Curry recipes are a common dish to prepare in the Thai cuisine.
 So many cultures either use the same ingredients, like curry for example.
-Curry is a blend of spices and each curry tastes a little different than the other because it is not one spice, but like I said a blend of so many.
-The typical spices used to make a curry blend are: turmeric, cardamom, pepper, coriandor, cumin, mustard seeds....
+Curry is a blend of spices it's not actually a name of a spice.
+Each curry tastes a little different than the other because it is not one spice, but like I said a blend of so many.
+These are a few typical spices used to make a curry blend are: turmeric, cardamom, pepper, coriander, cumin, mustard seeds....

 The similarity of the use of curry is also do to the influence and blending of cultures.
 Food is one of the ways blending of cultures is demonstrated.
 Thai curry dishes are typically made with either meat, chicken, or seafood, unlike the Indian curry dishes which are mostly vegetable based.
 Much of the gastronomy in Thailand does not abstain from consuming animals.
 This touches on the topic of food and religion, which I find fascinating.
 Most religions either abstain from certain foods completely, sometimes only during certain holidays, or during certain times in ones life.
 It is interesting to see how religion plays such a critical part in what we eat.